MailTape/MailTape-v1/_posts/2022-11-27-Soren-Song.md

   <br><br>
 Soren Song joins us ahead of the release of their concept album, [I'm](https://www.sorensong.com/about).
 This work arose from what Soren describes as a moment of crisis that was at once an emotional breakdown and also a spiritual awakening.
 As they reflect on it, trauma has the potential to break people open and the creative ones create from such chaos.
   <br><br>
   The release aims to rewrite Soren's understanding and the existing imagery of their own core personal mythology.
-As they explain, many of the stories we are told and carry on to tell ourselves frame the worlds that we live in, a reality that can be especially damaging when these stories are flawed or false in some way.
+As they explain, many of the stories we are told, and carry on to tell ourselves, frame the worlds that we live in; a reality that can be especially damaging when these stories are flawed or false in some way.
 This album aims to "fix" the stories Soren was told and to write a better story.
 Consequently, the work is a deeply tender and intimate collection of songs that seek to find truth and construct a new scaffolding of stories.</p>

 # Soren Song's selection